AmbulnzLLC/devops-scratch/deploy-docs/readme.md

  * an additional entry for the REST server at /catalog (TODO: Correct this.)

 Each target group must be created on the correct vpc (vpc-087...) and listen on either port 80 or port 443.
-Other than the path, the other fields can be left on their defaults.
+Other than the health-check path, the other fields can be left on their defaults.

+TODO: Explain health-check path

 ## Step 6: Construct a Load Balancer